anuragpsarmah/No-Fine-Backend-Hostel-Attendance-Tracking-Application/README.md

 The backend functionality is summarized as follows:
 1. Automated login and data extraction are facilitated through the use of the Selenium package.
-2. An ML model, trained on KP Captchas, is employed for login authentication.
+2. An ML model, trained on Knowledge Pro Captchas, is employed for login authentication.

 ## Deployment